rhnfzl/reddit-stash/README.md

 #### GitHub Action Installation (Recommended)

 **Note:** The following process requires the [Dropbox App setup](#setting-up-dropbox-app).
-The GitHub Actions workflow runs the script every 2 hours during peak hours (8:00-23:00 CET) and twice during off-peak hours (1:00 and 5:00 CET), uploading the files to Dropbox.
+The GitHub Actions workflow runs the script every 2 hours during peak hours (6:00-21:00 UTC) and twice during off-peak hours (23:00 and 3:00 UTC), uploading the files to Dropbox.
 The workflow is defined in `.github/workflows/reddit_scraper.yml`.

 1. **Fork this repository**.